mbari-org/vars-query-vue/docs/quickstart_search_dive.md

 Users can search the VARS database by deployment, or dive, to view all observations annotated during a specific deployment.
 Begin typing the deployment ID in the “Deployment” search box under the **Annotation and Deployment** section of the query.
 The selection options update as you type.
 Click on a name to select it. <span style="color:#F5c639;">(Step 1 in image below)</span>

 !!! note "Deployment Identification Numbers"
     - ROV deployments can be searched by the ROV name and dive number.
-These need to be in 4-digit numbers (e.g. Doc Ricketts 1429).
+These need to be in 4-digit numbers (e.g. Doc Ricketts 1429 or Ventana 0952).
     - AUV deployments can be searched by name of the platform and date (e.g. Daphne 2 20240318).
     - Other platforms use labels based on the specific projects (e.g. Coral Observatory 202106).